TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Conclusion

 \section{Conclusion}

 In this work, we address the critical challenge of instability in geometric coreset selection methods, which arises from their reliance on extrinsic metrics.
-We present \sys, a novel framework that overcomes this "geometric brittleness" by leveraging topology to capture the data's intrinsic structure.
-Our dual-scale topological approach combines a global topology-aware manifold projection with a local importance score derived from differentiable persistent homology. \sys exhibits several key advantages: (1) yields coresets with provably higher accuracy and stability, (2) is more stable across a wide range of network architectures, and (3) is highly robust to noisy feature embeddings.
+We present \sys, a novel framework that overcomes this ``geometric brittleness'' by leveraging topology to capture the data's intrinsic structure.
+Our dual-scale topological approach combines a global topology-aware manifold projection with a local importance score derived from differentiable persistent homology. \sys exhibits several key advantages: (1) yields coresets with higher accuracy and precision, (2) is resilient to representation degradation, withstanding latent noise, input-space perturbations, realistic image corruptions and (3) is more stable across a wide range of network architectures and transfer directions.
+By grounding data selection in the stable invariants of manifold density and persistent homology, \sys provides a principled, resilient foundation necessary for data-efficient learning.

-The stability of \sys makes it useful in practical applications.
-For the training of large foundational models, it curtails the "random seed lottery," de-risking the effects of instability by ensuring a consistently high-quality data subset.
-In automated pipelines, its more deterministic nature provides the auditability and reliability essential for building trustworthy, maintainable and safety-critical AI systems.
-By delivering both accuracy and stability, \sys marks a step towards feasible and principled topology-based framework's for data-efficient learning.